Work in progress · 2026

 Like loop quantum gravity and causal set theory, DEG takes discreteness as fundamental.
 It differs in using a statistical mechanics approach: gravity and time emerge thermodynamically, not through geometric quantisation.

 The programme is falsifiable at multiple near-term experiments.
 The most decisive single test is \(w = -1\): any \(5\sigma\) detection of \(w\neq-1\) by DESI or Euclid rules out the entire dark energy sector.
-DESI DR2 (2025) currently shows a \(3.1\sigma\) preference for dynamical dark energy in combined analyses — suggestive but below the falsification threshold, and sensitive to the choice of supernova compilation.
+DESI DR2 (2025) shows a \(3.1\sigma\) preference for dynamical dark energy in combined analyses — suggestive but below the falsification threshold.

 Matteo Pinna is a theoretical physicist working independently on quantum gravity and emergent spacetime.
 His interest in emergent gravity began during his thesis work in 2018, shaped by a conviction that the foundations of physics should admit a simple, parameter-free description — and a specific dissatisfaction with the treatment of time in general relativity.